February 22, 2022: This article has been updated to reflect changes since its original publishing.

-This is a milestone year for Central Park with the addition of a permanent figurative monument to honor historic women.
-The Women’s Rights Pioneers Monument is slated to be unveiled on the Mall’s Literary Walk this summer—planned for the centennial anniversary of the ratification of the 19th Amendment, which guaranteed women the constitutional right to vote.
+2020 was a milestone year for Central Park with the addition of a permanent figurative monument to honor historic women.
+The Women’s Rights Pioneers Monument was unveiled on the Mall’s Literary Walk in August of that year—the centennial anniversary of the ratification of the 19th Amendment, which guaranteed women the constitutional right to vote.

-Although there are currently no monuments representing historic women, numerous important women have been instrumental in shaping Central Park.
-In honor of Women’s History Month, we’re highlighting a few trailblazing, but little known, women who inspired or funded a variety of features in Central Park—whether they be playgrounds, landscapes, or recreational facilities.
+The monument was the first to be added to Central Park since 1965, the first since the Park became a landmark, and, perhaps most notably, the first in the Park to depict actual women.
+However, numerous important women have been instrumental in shaping Central Park throughout its history.
+In honor of Women’s History Month, we’re highlighting a few trailblazing, but little-known, women who inspired or funded a variety of features in Central Park—whether they be playgrounds, landscapes, or recreational facilities.

 Sophie Loeb Fountain